Minuscule 608: Description

 The order of books: Acts, Pauline epistles, and Catholic.
-Epistle to the Hebrews is placed after Epistle to Philemon.
+The Epistle to the Hebrews is placed after the Epistle to Philemon.

 Text

 The Greek text of the codex is a mixture of text-types.
 Aland did not place it in any Category.

 History

 The manuscript was added to the list of New Testament manuscripts by Johann Martin Augustin Scholz.
 It was slightly examined by Scholz and Paulin Martin.
 Gregory saw the manuscript in 1885.

 Formerly it was labeled by 129a and 156p.
 In 1908 Gregory gave the number 608 to it.

 The manuscript currently is housed at the Bibliothèque nationale de France (Gr.
 220), at Paris.